Placing Braced Frame Elevations on Project Sheets in Revit Structure

 Learn More

 Okay, very good.
-Now to create or place the braced frame in this elevation, we simply have to go to our project browser.
-And since we've created or set up all eight of our frames, the first one we're going to pick is braced frame number one.
+Now to place the braced frame elevation on this sheet, we simply go to our Project Browser*.
+Since we've created and set up all eight of our frames, the first one we're going to place is Braced Frame No. 1*.

-Let's pick it, hold down your left mouse button and drag it onto the sheet.
+Let's pick it, hold down the left mouse button, and drag it onto the sheet.
 Okay, you can see that we have a viewport about the size of the elevation.
 Let's place it right here.

 And there you have it.
 There's your braced frame elevation.
 Now here we have the braced frame title.